seancdavis/seancdavis-com/www/src/blog/posts/2019-05-30-netlify-function-sends-conditional-email.md

 const body = JSON.parse(event.body)
 ```

-And this is where we’ll all start to drift apart, as the structure of the data sent to the function may differ.
+And this is where we'll all start to drift apart, as the structure of the data sent to the function may differ.
 For example, if I built a Netlify form (and corresponding outgoing webhook) with a field `type_of_inquiry` that had the value I wanted to use to figure out which email to send, then my code might look like this:

 ```js
 const body = JSON.parse(event.body)